Understanding the Conversion: How Many Ounces Are in 100 Grams?

 - Science and Medicine: Precise measurements in laboratories and pharmacies require accurate conversions.

 A common pitfall is assuming all ounces are the same.
 Always verify whether the context requires avoirdupois or troy ounces.
-For example, a jeweler quoting the weight of a gold ring in ounces is almost certainly using troy ounces, while a postal worker weighing a package is using avoirdupois ounces.
+To give you an idea, a jeweler quoting the weight of a gold ring in ounces is almost certainly using troy ounces, while a postal worker weighing a package is using avoirdupois ounces.

 Conclusion